Sonar

 Audio processing

-- Drag-drop upload goes browser → Supabase Storage via signed URL.
-Server is not in the upload path.
+- Drag-drop upload goes browser to Supabase Storage via signed URL.
+The server is not in the upload path.

 - Groq Whisper Large v3 transcribes with segment-level timestamps.